 - 6.1 Many kinds of behaviour can be considered bullying and can be related to almost anything. - 6.2 Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual-orientation, home life, culture, disability, or SEND are some of the types of bullying that can occur. - 6.3 Bullying is acted out through the following mediums: - Verbally - Physically - Emotionally - Online (Cyber) - 6.4 Racist bullying: Bullying another person based on their ethnic background, religion or skin colour.
 Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986. - 6.5 Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation. - 6.6 Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles. - 6.7 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
 Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 6.8 Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or non-verbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
-This is commonly underpinned by sexist attitudes or gender stereotypes. - 6.9 Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues.
+This is commonly underpinned by sexist attitudes or gender stereotypes.

-Author: Version: Date Approved: Review Date: Page 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 01 14
+Author: Version: Date Approved: Review Date: 5 R Gill V1 23.05.23 July 24 Page 4 of 16

-6.10 Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone - usually through verbal and emotional bullying.
+- 6.9 Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues. - 6.10 Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone usually through verbal and emotional bullying.